state-alchemists/zrb/docs/getting-started.md

 ```

 The command will activate the project's virtual environment and install the necessary pip packages.

+You should run the command every time you start working on the project.

 ### Activating Virtual Environment On A Manually Created Project